lukso-network/network-lukso-cli/README.md

 ### Recommended specifications

-These hardware specifications are recommended, but not required to run the Vanguard, Pandora, and Orchestrator clients.
+These hardware specifications are recommended, but not required to run the Beacon-chain and  Geth.

 - Processor: Intel Core i7–4770 or AMD FX-8310 or better
 - Memory: 16GB RAM